aptuitiv/website-build-tools/README.md

         theme: 'dist/theme/custom'
     },
     css: {
-        // The base path for the CSS files within the root source folder. (config.src)
+        // The folder for the CSS files within the theme build folder. (config.build.theme)
-        base: 'css',
+        build: 'css',
         // The glob for CSS file(s) that import the other CSS files.
 This is used when building the files.
         // This is within the root source folder. (config.src)
-        buildFiles: 'css/*.css',
+        buildFiles: '*.css',
-        // The glob for all CSS files.
-This is used when linting CSS files.
-        // This is within the root source folder. (config.src)
+        // The source folder for the CSS files within the root source folder. (config.src)
-        files: 'css/**/*.css'
+        src: 'css',
     },
     // An array of file globs and their destination folder
     copy: [],